George Henry Williams: Resignation and corruption (1875)

 President Grant forced Williams to resign in April 1875 upon a rumor in Washington, D.C., that Williams's wife had accepted $30,000 in payment in order for Williams to drop litigation against alleged fraudulent activities of a New York mercantile house Pratt & Boyd.
 Also under scrutiny was Williams’ wife's purchase using government money of an expensive carriage in Washington, which she had equipped with liveried coachman and footman.
 Williams had also commingled his personal accounts with those of the Justice Department, paying personal checks using government money, although he made repayment.
-One of Grant's reforming cabinet members Postmaster Marshall Jewell, informed Grant Congress was planning a formal investigation into William's Justice Department.
+One of Grant's reforming cabinet members Postmaster Marshall Jewell, informed Grant that Congress was planning a formal investigation into William's Justice Department.
 Senator Roscoe Conkling, Grant's ally in the U.S. Senate, had asked Grant that Att.
 Gen. Williams step down from office.
 William's resigned office, and Grant appointed reformer and famous New York lawyer Edwards Pierrepont for his replacement.
 Pierrepont made extensive investigations into the conduct of the U.S. Attorneys and U.S. Marshals in the Southern states, exposing fraud and corruption, and gave specific reform orders to that were vigorously enforced, cleaning up the Justice Department.